GavinMendelGleason/blog/entries/big_data_terminusdb.md

 able to fit so much into a single machine means you can get graph performance which would simply be impossible with a sharding approach.

+The merge step takes around 5 hours.
+So within 12 hours we can build a 200GB database from JSON files to querable layers.

 ## The Future

 One of our central theses about graphs is that, due to the poor memory